Tai Kamiya

 Taichi "Tai" Kamiya, known as Taichi Yagami (八神 太一, Yagami Taichi) in Japan, is a fictional character in the multimedia franchise Digimon.
 He first appeared in the Digimon Adventure V-Tamer 01 manga, where he is sent to the Digital World to meet his Digimon companion Zeromaru, in order to save it from multiple enemies.
 An alternate version of Tai appears in Toei Company's 1999 series as the main protagonist of Digimon Adventure, a supporting character in Digimon Adventure 02 and once again as the protagonist of the films Digimon Adventure tri. and Digimon Adventure: Last Evolution Kizuna.
 In this timeline, Tai is the leader of the first season DigiDestined.
 He is adventurous and a born leader, and is usually the first to spring into action.
 He is partnered with the dinosaur-like Agumon in the Digimon Adventure anime series.

 Tai was created by manga author Tenya Yabuno from V-Tamer 01.
 Multiple voice actors have voiced him across the franchise.
 Critical reception to Tai has been positive by writers from manga and anime websites.
 While his role and personality in the first Digimon series has been positive, writers expressed mixed thoughts about Tai's characterization in Tri due to lacking his hotblooded personality.

-Development

-Top: Toshiko Fujita (left) voiced Tai in the Japanese version of Digimon Adventure, Joshua Seth (right) voiced Tai in English media.

-Middle: Jason Spisak (left) voiced Tai in the 2005 dub of Revenge of Diaboromon, while Natsuki Hanae (right) voiced Tai in the Japanese version of Digimon Adventure tri.
+Conception and development